This article was last updated on: October 2018

 We landed on runway 30 (I think), and then we went to our parking spot.

-On our way I saw several DHL Boeing 727s and other very interesting Airplanes for me in that moment…
+On our way, I saw several DHL Boeing 727s.
+And other very interesting Aeroplanes for me at that moment…

-Like an Iberia A340-300 (even though I had seen this one many times already in Bogota).
+Like an Iberia Airbus A340-300.
+I had seen this one many times already in Bogota, though.

 Airplane: Boeing 757-200

 Airline: American Airlines

 I left the former flight, and quickly made my way to immigration and customs.

 There was a huge queue for both things.
 The immigration one got a little slower because there was an issue with some Asians that didn’t speak English nor Spanish.

 On top of that, they sent me I to the secondary customs screening, behind an old lady that I don’t know where had she come from.

 Apparently, she was not travelling, but moving and taking her whole house with her.
 She may have been Colombian.